wessenstam/ts2019/buckets/buckets.rst

 - **Username** - administrator
 - **password** - nutanix/4u

-Download the :download:`Sample-Pictures.zip <sample-pictures.zip>`
+Download and unzip the following on your Windows-ToolsVM:

-Unzip Sample-Pictures.zip
+:download:`sample-pictures <sample-pictures.zip>`

 Use Cyberduck to Create A Bucket ................................